xifu-irap/testlink-tools/README.md

 $ python requirement.py
 ```

-> Select a Requirement Specification file (.docx format), or use the default provides in [tests](https://xifu-irap/testlink-tools/requirements/tests)
+> Select a Requirement Specification file (.docx format), or use the default provided in **tests** directory.
+Result is in working directory, in .xml format.